-Equation (\ref{eq:inequality_gap}) with $0<\lambda<1$ means that there is always a nonzero spectral gap, i.e., Eq. (\ref{eq:nonzero-gap}) is satisfied.
+Equation~\eqref{eq:inequality_gap} with $0<\lambda<1$ means that there is always a nonzero spectral gap, i.e., Eq.~\eqref{eq:nonzero-gap} is satisfied.

-We note that $\Delta$ can be a decreasing function of $d$ and thus the spectral gap can be zero in the thermodynamic limit $d\rightarrow\infty$, while $\Delta$ is always nonzero in monitored systems with finite $d$ where typical trajectories purify.
-Such a vanishing gap, making the purification timescale diverge, characterizes entangled phases in monitored quantum many-body systems, which will be reviewed in Secs. \ref{sec:purification_MIPT} and \ref{sec:Lyapunov-spectrum_MIPT}.
-We also note that the order of the average $\mathbb{E}_{\mathbb{I}/d}$ and the limit $n\rightarrow\infty$ is changed in Eq. (\ref{eq:inequality_gap}), which is ensured by Lebesgue's dominated convergence theorem when we consider indirectly monitored systems where $\ln\left(\left\|\land^2\hat{\mathsf{M}}_{\bm{b};n}\right\|/ \left\|\hat{\mathsf{M}}_{\bm{b};n}\right\|^2\right)/n$ does not diverge.
-More rigorous treatments applicable to quantum systems exposed to direct measurements, or equivalently projective measurements where $\varepsilon_{i\neq1}$ can diverge, can be found in Ref. \cite{benoist2019invariant}.
+We note that $\Delta$ can be a decreasing function of $d$, and thus the spectral gap can vanish in the limit $d\rightarrow\infty$, while $\Delta$ is always nonzero in monitored systems with finite $d$ where typical trajectories purify.
+Such a vanishing gap, which causes the purification timescale to diverge, characterizes entangled phases in monitored quantum many-body systems, as will be reviewed in Secs.~\ref{sec:purification_MIPT} and~\ref{sec:Lyapunov-spectrum_MIPT}.
+We also note that the order of the average $\mathbb{E}_{\mathbb{I}/d}$ and the limit $n\rightarrow\infty$ is interchanged in Eq.~\eqref{eq:inequality_gap}.
+This interchange is ensured by Lebesgue's dominated convergence theorem when we consider indirectly monitored systems where $\ln\left(\left\|\land^2\hat{\mathsf{M}}_{\bm{b};n}\right\|/\left\|\hat{\mathsf{M}}_{\bm{b};n}\right\|^2\right)/n$ does not diverge.
+More rigorous treatments applicable to quantum systems exposed to direct (projective) measurements, where $\varepsilon_{i\neq1}$ can diverge, can be found in Ref.~\cite{benoist2019invariant}.